 Using the companies in our database, we've developed models to provide a leading indicator of success.
 This predictive method is particularly important when evaluating private companies, where traditional factors like revenue and past performance paint an inaccurate picture of future growth.

-To accomplish this, we’ve built a series of algorithms to evaluate companies based on growth, influence, finance, management and overall quality.
+To accomplish this, we’ve built a series of algorithms to evaluate companies based on growth, marketing, finance, management, and overall quality.
 These scores allow DataFox users to quickly search our company database and identify the best or most suitable companies in any sector, location, or stage.
 Our scores identify the best companies, just as Google's PageRank algorithm identifies the best webpages.

 How We Calculate our Five Distinct Scores